salma-remyx/legacy-bench/README.md

 Read the full analysis: [factory.ai/news/legacy-bench](https://factory.ai/news/legacy-bench)

-## Contributing

-We welcome contributions of new legacy tasks.
-Each task should include:

-1. A natural language instruction (`instruction.md`)
-2. A containerized environment with source files (`environment/` with `Dockerfile`)
-3. A reference solution (`solution/`)
-4. Hidden verification tests (`tests/`)

-Tasks should follow the Harbor task format.
-See existing tasks for examples.

 ## License

 This project is licensed under the Apache License 2.0 -- see the [LICENSE](LICENSE) file for details.